Gursehaj-Singh/pdf-to-audiobook/README.md

-# Pdf to audiobook converter
+# Pdf to Audiobook Converter

 Using AI text-to-speech, a Python script can convert PDF text to speech, creating a free audiobook.
 The latest text-to-speech technology is so advanced, it can produce a more lifelike performance than a traditional audiobook.